-The club holds monthly events and meetings to spread the knowledge of opportunities of what you can do with an Exercise Science major.
+The club holds monthly events and meetings to spread knowledge of what you can do with an Exercise Science major.

 If you are looking to get more involved with the Exercise Science major, start by talking with older students and faculty.
 If you haven’t already joined the Exercise Science club, there are monthly events that provide opportunities to learn more about the field.
-Additionally, an Exercise Science major can specialize in exercise and sport science; health and fitness; or special interest concentration.
-Talk with a member of Exercise Science faculty to determine which concentration is best for you depending on what you want to do with your major in the future.
+Additionally, an Exercise Science major can specialize in exercise and sport science, health and fitness, or a special interest concentration.
+Talk with an Exercise Science faculty member to determine which concentration is best for you.

-Here are some of the few examples that Exercise Science majors have done:
+Here are a few examples of areas Exercise Science majors have gone into: